python-codes2021/survey/README.md

 # survey
 Here's a survey you can edit.
-Copy/paste it into this python complier https://www.programiz.com/python-programming/online-compiler/
+Copy/paste it into this python complier https://www.programiz.com/python-programming/online-compiler/ click RAW to view the actual proper code
 Thanks

 import time